-Quetiapine is extensively metabolised, with parent compound accounting for less than 5% of unchanged drug-related material in the urine or faeces, following the administration of radiolabelled quetiapine.
+Quetiapine is extensively metabolised by the liver with parent compound accounting for less than 5% of unchanged drug-related material in the urine or faeces, following the administration of radiolabelled quetiapine.
 Approximately 73% of the radioactivity is excreted in the urine and 21% in the faeces.
+The mean plasma clearance of quetiapine is reduced by approximately 25% in subjects with hepatic impairment (stable alcoholic cirrhosis).
+Since quetiapine is extensively metabolised by the liver, higher plasma levels are expected in the hepatically impaired population, and dosage adjustment may be needed in these patients (See Posology and method of administration).